-RHA provides residents with the services of the Security Safety Officers.
+RHA provides residents with the services of Public Safety Officers.
 The officers are responsible for patrolling RHA's Senior towers and complexes for the elderly.
-Security Safety officers are on duty in the evening hours, as determined by each sites' needs.
+Public Safety security officers are on duty in the evening hours, as determined by each site's needs.
 Security Officers patrol the stairwells and hallways to ensure they are safe and problem-free.
-The officers are also responsible for monitoring persons entering the building, ensuring entrances to the building secure and respond to security-related problems within the buildings.
+The officers are also responsible for monitoring persons entering the building, ensuring entrances to the building are secure, and responding to security-related problems within the buildings.
 The Public Safety Officers respond to resident problems and ensure the safety and security of the exteriors and parking lots of public housing properties.

-The activities of Safety Officers are coordinated by a Patrol Supervisor.
+The activities of Public Safety Officers are coordinated by a Patrol Supervisor.

-Security Safety Officers/Road Patrol-24 Hour
+Public Safety Officers/Road Patrol-24 Hour

-RHA provides a "high visibility patrol" concept through the use of Security Safety Officers.
-The Safety Officers/Road Patrols are part-time positions that are filled by AP Security Officers and/or off-duty Police Officers.
+RHA provides a "high visibility patrol" concept through the use of Public Safety Officers.
+The Public Safety Officers/Road Patrols are part-time positions that are filled by AP Security Officers and/or off-duty Police Officers.
 The persons that serve in this capacity generally have several years of Police or Security service.
 The officers patrol RHA sites 24 hours a day and work in coordination with the Patrol Supervisor.

-The Security Safety Officers provide a more involved level of security service.
-Officers are expected to work with residents, RHA staff, and local law enforcement to solve security-related problems.
+The Public Safety Officers provide a more involved level of security service.
+Public Safety Officers are expected to work with residents, RHA staff, and local law enforcement to solve security-related problems.
 The officers also provide patrol services as well as drug elimination and community policing activities.

-The Officers are responsible for patrolling all RHA developments, including scattered site properties.
+The Public Safety Officers are responsible for patrolling all RHA developments, including scattered site properties.
 The officers are assigned to patrol cars in the winter.
-In warmer months, the officers may patrol RHA properties on bicycle or foot.
+In warmer months, the officers may patrol RHA properties on bicycles or foot.
 The variation in patrolling tactics has proven to be effective in deterring drug dealers from establishing open-air drug markets on RHA property.
 It is anticipated that the high visibility of security patrols will prevent criminal activities in the surrounding communities from moving onto RHA properties.

 An essential element of the Public Safety Officer's duties is to spend time talking with residents about the security of their complexes.
 Public Safety Officers will participate in resident association meetings and community events.
-A Patrol Supervisor attends the Police Citizen Interaction Committee monthly meetings.
+A Patrol Supervisor attends the Police Citizen Interaction Committee's monthly meetings.
 Such interactions with residents are important in determining whether the security needs of residents are being addressed.